velara3/WebApp/README.md

 </head>
 ```

-You can avoid using a bundler if your classes are all local and if you extend BaseClass.js and include it in your project output.
+You can avoid using a bundler if your classes are all local and if you specifically extend BaseClass.js and include it or the npm project folder in your project output.
 But it is much better to use a bundler.
+Bundler instructions are described in a separate section.

 If there are any issues with referencing HTML elements in your view you may need to add `defer` to the script tag.
 Or move the script tag after the body or into the head section.